-In the wake of several devastating hurricanes, including Hurricane Florence in 2018, stakeholders developing the Marine Debris Action Plan for North Carolina began focusing on the significant number of abandoned and derelict vessels (ADVs) and marine debris deposited by the storms in our estuaries, islands and wetlands.
-The debris, made up of materials from docks, piers, houses and other coastal structures included pressure treated and creosote lumber, plastic and polystyrene floats, building materials, household trash and lost fishing gear.
-The need for large scale, coordinated cleanups became very apparent, the first project was launched in 2019.
+In the wake of several devastating hurricanes, including Hurricane Florence in 2018, stakeholders developing the Marine Debris Action Plan for North Carolina began focusing on the significant number of abandoned and derelict vessels (ADVs) and large-scale marine debris deposited by the storms in our estuaries, islands, and wetlands.
+The debris, made up of materials from docks, piers, houses, and other coastal structures included pressure-treated and creosote lumber, plastic and polystyrene floats, building materials, household trash, and lost fishing gear.
+The need for large-scale, coordinated cleanups became very apparent, launching the first clean-up project in 2019.

-Field crews began removing debris in the central and southern region in July.
-Central region marine debris cleanup crews have focused cleanup efforts on Rachel Carson Reserve and Hammocks Beach State Park.
-As of September, the crews have removed over 30 tons of debris from both sites.
-Some interesting things they’ve discovered along the way include an old graveyard in Hammocks Beach State Park and even Christmas Decorations on the Rachel Carson Reserve.
 Donovan Smith, supervisor for the central region crew shared, “I couldn’t believe how much debris is out here.
-It would be great if we could cleanup all down the coastline.
+It would be great if we could clean up all down the coastline.
 I’m a commercial fisherman on the side, so it’s important to me to keep the water clean.
-All the debris, trash and pollution is not good for wildlife, fish and oysters.
+All the debris, trash, and pollution are not good for wildlife, fish, and oysters.
 It’s not good for anything.”

-The southeast region crew has been working on the Permuda Island Coastal Reserve in Stump Sound, and the Masonboro Island Reserve.
-From July through September they have collected and removed over 43 tons of debris from the reserve.
-Household debris and consumer trash only make up about 10-15% of the debris being found.
-Most of the debris being collected by the other crews are large pieces of debris like lumber and floats from broken up docks and piers.
 “People should really pay attention to how these things are being built and maintained along the coast.
-It would probably be cheaper for the property owner and the public to build these more solid than to replace them with every storm” said southeast field crew leader Joe Huie.
+It probably would be cheaper for the property owner and the public to build these more solid than to replace them with every storm”, said southeast field crew leader Joe Huie.

 NOAA Marine Debris Program in the Southeast Region

-The National Oceanographic Atmospheric Administration (NOAA) Marine Debris Program is supporting the federation’s work with marine contractors and local municipalities to create model building codes and construction specifications to ensure docks and piers are built stronger to better withstand the forces of future hurricanes.
+The National Oceanographic Atmospheric Administration (NOAA) Marine Debris Program is supporting the Federation’s work with marine contractors and local municipalities to create model building codes and construction specifications to ensure docks and piers are built stronger to better withstand the forces of future hurricanes.
 For future preparedness, the Federation is also working with NOAA to develop best management practices and a case study on large-scale marine debris removal for distribution by NOAA for other regions.
-This funding also supported additional debris removal from de Pender, New Hanover and Brunswick Counties.
+This funding also supported additional debris removal from Pender, New Hanover, and Brunswick Counties.
 A four-person crew of fishers from Sneads Ferry collected 115 tons of debris from Topsail Sound and Middle Sound between November 2019 and May 2020.
-An additional 1,000 lbs. of debris were collected by volunteers during clean up events at the Morris Landing Clean Water Preserve on Stump Sound.
+An additional 1,000 lbs. of debris was collected by volunteers during clean-up events at the Morris Landing Clean Water Preserve on Stump Sound.